 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits and credit approvals.
 Before accepting any new customer, the Group uses an internal credit scoring system to assess the potential customer's credit quality and defines credit limits by customer.
 Limits and scoring attributed to customers are reviewed twice a year.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group performs impairment assessment under ECL model individually for trade receivables from government customers or using provision matrix on trade receivables from non-government customers with reference to (i) average loss rates applied in the provision matrix, which are based on the Group's historical default rates, taking into account both quantitative and qualitative information that is reasonable and supportable, and forward-looking information that is available without undue costs or effort; and (ii) past due aging analysis of trade receivables from non-government customers.
+In addition, the Group performs impairment assessment under ECL model individually for trade receivables from government customers or using collective assessment on trade receivables from nongovernment customers with reference to (i) average loss rates, which are based on the study of other corporates' default and recovery data from international credit-rating agencies, taking into account both quantitative and qualitative information that is reasonable and supportable, and forward-looking information that is available without undue costs or effort; and (ii) past due ageing analysis of trade receivables from non-government customers.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.